Funding meetings - MRC

 Programme managers

-Programme managers undertake a range of activities related to the research areas for which they are responsible, these may include:
+Programme managers undertake a range of activities related to the research areas for which they are responsible.

 Programme managers manage a subset of applications, liaising with applicants prior to submission and ensuring high quality peer review.
 They are the point of contact for these applications at the meeting and communicate important information to the board or panel, for example when an application fits a priority area.